Minimal models for monomial algebras: Description of the minimal model

-\paragraph The notion of decompositions of a chain carry through to this setting, as well as the technical work of Section 3.
-As an end result we obtain the following description of a minimal model for monomial quiver algebras.
-Let us remark that we also have, implicitly, obtained comparison maps between the bar resolution $B(A,A)$ of $\uk$ and the Green--Happel--Zacharia resolution $\Tor_A\otimes_\tau A$ of $\uk$ that are part of a homotopy retract data; see~\cite{GHZ}.
+{{}} Let us remark that we also have, implicitly, obtained comparison maps between the bar resolution $B(A,A)$ of $\uk$ and the Green--Happel--Zacharia resolution $\Tor_A\otimes_\tau A$ of $\uk$ that are part of a homotopy retract datum; see~\cite{GHZ} for details.
 Naturally, we have a dual result for the Yoneda algebra $\Ext_A(\uk,\uk)$ of $A$, which we also record.

-\begin{theorem} For each quiver monomial algebra $A$ there is a minimal model $\mathcal M\longrightarrow A$ where $\mathcal M = \Omega_\infty\! \Tor_A$, and for a chain $\gamma\in\Tor_A$ the differential $b$ acts by
+\begin{theorem} For each quiver monomial algebra $A$ there is a minimal model $B\longrightarrow A$ where $B = \Omega_\infty\! \Tor_A$, and for a chain $\gamma\in\Tor_A$ the differential $d$ acts by

 where the sum ranges through all possible decompositions of $\gamma$. \end{theorem}